General One-loop Generating Function by IBP relations: Conclusion

 \section{Conclusion}

-In this paper we have studied the most general generating function for reduction of one-loop integrals with arbitrary tensor structure in numerator and arbitrary power distribution of propagators in denominator.
-To achieve the goal, we have separated the task to two parts: the reduction with only arbitrary numerator and the reduction of scalar integrals with arbitrary denominator.
-Using the IBP method, we have derived and solved corresponding differential equations for these two generating functions.
-Combining these two results, we finally obtain the most general generating function.
+In this paper, we have studied the general generating function for the reduction of one-loop integrals with arbitrary tensor structure in the numerator and arbitrary power distribution of propagators in the denominator.
+Our goal is to find the compact analytical expressions for these generating functions.
+To achieve this goal, we have separated the task into two parts: the reduction with only an arbitrary numerator and the reduction of scalar integrals with an arbitrary denominator.
+Using the IBP method, we have derived corresponding differential equations for these two generating functions.
+By solving these equations, we obtained the following four main results of the paper: (1) An analytic recursive computation for generating functions of the tensor reduction given in \eref{gen-IBP-3-5-10b}, which is easy to implement in Mathematica; (2) A compact analytical closed forms for generating functions of the tensor reduction given in \eref{gen-IBP-3-diff-11} and \eref{gen-IBP-3-diff-12}; (3) The recursive algorithm for the matrix ${\cal H}_{n+1;i}$ (see \eref{gen-T-H-1}, \eref{H-algo-1} and \eref{H-algo-2}) describing the reduction of basis under the action of ${\partial \over \partial M^2}$, which can easily be implemented in Mathematica; (4) A compact analytical closed forms for generating functions of the denominator reduction given in \eref{Jt-IBP-nton-6}, \eref{eq: GF n to n-1}, \eref{Jt-IBP-g-2} and \eref{Jt-IBP-g-7}.

+With the obtained analytic expressions of generating functions, we can improve the efficiency of computations of loop integrals.
+For example, from the expression, we can get information on the singularities of reduction coefficients when doing the phase-space integration.
+Using this information we can adjust the algorithm to make the numerical evaluation more stable.
+Another benefit is that if we put the numerical external data into the generating function, the numerical evaluation of reduction coefficients will be faster.
+A third possible application is as follows.
+Recently, the functional reconstruction with finite fields \cite{vonManteuffel:2014ixa, Peraro:2016wsq} has been applied to the reduction of higher loop integrals and has been proven to be a powerful method.
+The analytic structure of reduction coefficients, for example, the factor of denominators, will make the reconstruction faster.